 1. Petition Summary

-Despite findings of the Ministry of Health, Labour and Welfare’s 2014 patient survey which revealed that 30% of patients in Japan are severely ill patients who are nearly bedridden, ME/CFS was not designated as an Intractable/Rare Disease.
-The ME/CFS patient population has been believed to be 360,000, thus failing to meet the rarity requirement (patients numbering fewer than 0.1% of the general population).
+Despite findings from the Ministry of Health, Labour and Welfare’s 2014 patient survey which showed that 30% of patients in Japan are severely ill patients who are bedridden or close, ME/CFS has not been designated by the national government as an Intractable/Rare Disease.
+The ME/CFS patient population has previously been believed to be 360,000, thus failing to meet the rarity requirement (patients numbering fewer than 0.1% of the general population).
 The basis for the 360,000 estimate, however, was the 1999 study “Fatigue Patient Survey and Research of Fatigue Recovery Methods,” which found that 0.3% of the population experienced severe chronic fatigue.
-It is inappropriate to use a fatigue survey as the sole basis to estimate the number of patients with ME/CFS, which is not a disease of fatigue.
-By contrast, Japan Agency for Medical Research and Development’s (AMED) website, renewed in October 2016, showed the number of patients who met the 2012 revised CFS clinical diagnostic criteria to be 0.1% of the population.
-For the reason that AMED’S most recent epidemiology survey revealed ME/CFS patients to be 0.1% of the population, we strongly hope that research on ME/CFS will be advanced as a Rare Disease. （http://www.fuksi-kagk-u.ac.jp/guide/efforts/research/kuratsune/）
+It is inappropriate to rely on a fatigue survey as the sole basis to estimate the number of patients with ME/CFS, which is not a disease of fatigue.
+By contrast, Japan Agency for Medical Research and Development’s (AMED) website, renewed in October 2016, showed the number of patients who met 2012 revised clinical diagnostic criteria for CFS to be 0.1% of the population.
+For the reason that AMED’S most recent epidemiology survey found ME/CFS patients to be 0.1% of the population, we strongly hope that research on ME/CFS will be advanced as a designated Rare Disease. （http://www.fuksi-kagk-u.ac.jp/guide/efforts/research/kuratsune/）

 2. Petition Items

 1. Government-led ME/CFS public awareness activities.
-Please conduct government-led public awareness activities to spread accurate awareness regarding the neurological disease ME/CFS.
+Please conduct government-led public awareness activities to spread accurate knowledge about the neurological disease ME/CFS.

 2. Advancement of research on ME/CFS as a Rare Disease.
 On the basis of AMED’s most recent epidemiological survey, please advance research for ME/CFS as a Rare Disease.